mayainle/mayainle/README.md

 ### Hi there, I'm Maja (pronounced Maya) 👋

-- 👩🏻‍💻 I'm a software developer (mobile game developer), currently working for a gaming company in Germany.
+- 👩🏻‍💻 I'm a software developer (mobile developer).
-- 💻 Favorite tech stack for my projects: JavaScript/TypeScript, React (Redux), GraphQL, Node, Firebase
+- 💻 Favorite tech stack for my projects: TypeScript, React, React Native, GraphQL, Node, Firebase, Flutter

-- 🐉 I’m currently working on a mythical creature app
+- 🐉 I’m currently working on a mythical creature game
 - 🛤️ I'm also working on a travel app, to help me stay organised with my travels
 - 👾 I like to recreate classic games in a pocket size format